ccao-data/people/.gitlab/issue_templates/onboarding-internal.md

 ## Teams

-Ask or [email](mailto:william.ridgeway@cookcountyil.gov) @sweatyhandshake for an invite to the Data Department "Team" within the CCAO group.
+Ask or [email](mailto:william.ridgeway@cookcountyil.gov) @sweatyhandshake for an invite to the Data Department "Team" within the CCAO group and the General chat within that Team.

 - [ ] Send a Teams message to the General Data Department chat introducing yourself.

 ## Federal W4

 You'll need to complete/update a Federal W4 as part of the onboarding process with [HR](assessor.ccaohr@cookcountyil.gov).
 Unlike the pre-onboarding forms, this form must be filled out using Cook County's Employee Self Service (ESS) system.
 It usually takes about a week to receive access to this system once you are onboarded.
+If you've already completed this step, simply check the box and continue on.

 Once you are given access to the ESS system, go to the [intranet](intranet/) and select “New EBS Employee Self Service” on the right side of the page.
 You will be directed to an Oracle webportal, where you’ll open the CCG Employee Self Service folder and select “Tax Form.”
 There, you can make any necessary updates to your Federal W4.